e9ctrl/vd/README.md

 # Mismatch
 `vd` allows to specify mismatch that is sent back to the client when received string does not match any of the expected commands.
 It is send back to the client automatically without delay.

+# Triggering reply
+The `vd` tool enables the triggering of responses, simulating scenarios where a device sends data autonomously, without a specific request from the client.

 # Installation
 `vd` is supplied as a binary file.
 Download the appropriate version for your operating system and you are good to go.